cda-tum/mnt-designer/README.md

 GUI-based tool that advances the design of Field-coupled Nanocomputing circuits from high-level logic specifications through to fabrication-ready, cell-level layouts.
-By unifying previously separate stages such as physical design, “on-the- fly” gate design, and verification in a graphical user inter- face, the tool streamlines an otherwise fragmented workflow.
+By unifying previously separate stages such as physical design, “on-the-fly” gate design, and verification in a graphical user interface, the tool streamlines an otherwise fragmented workflow.
 Specifically, it enables researchers and designers to import and edit high-level logic descriptions, generate and refine gate-level layouts, verify design-rule compliance, and export completed designs for simulation and fabrication.
-The modularity and scalability of the proposed approach accommodate both exact and heuristic algorithms, offering flexibility in tackling the wide range of problems and con- straints inherent to FCN technologies.
-The ability to manu- ally adjust layouts alongside automated post-layout optimiza- tion algorithms further empowers experts to explore custom solutions for performance-critical or domain-specific designs.
+The modularity and scalability of the proposed approach accommodate both exact and heuristic algorithms, offering flexibility in tackling the wide range of problems and constraints inherent to FCN technologies.
+The ability to manually adjust layouts alongside automated post-layout optimization algorithms further empowers experts to explore custom solutions for performance-critical or domain-specific designs.
 Moreover, the integrated gate-design functionality for SiDBs facilitates rapid prototyping and testing of new concepts.
-Overall, by integrating these capabilities into a single, user- friendly environment, the presented tool fills a critical gap in existing FCN design tools.
+Overall, by integrating these capabilities into a single, user-friendly environment, the presented tool fills a critical gap in existing FCN design tools.
 It thereby accelerates research and development in nanoscale computing, ultimately paving the way for more efficient, reliable, and scalable FCN circuits.